Sexual Health Educator Certification (SHEC)

 - and others with some background knowledge, experience, and passion for sexual health and sexuality who wish to enter the field of sexual health education

 What is the total cost for the program?

 The total cost for the SHEC program is $3600.
 This includes all five modules, the practicum component and materials but does not include text books.
-SAR is not included in this cost.
+Attending a SAR is not included in this cost.
 For more information on payment options for SHEC, please visit the FAQ page.